CodonCode Aligner

 • define different parts of sample names that can be used to group samples

-• let Aligner automatically build separate contigs for each group of samples
+• let Aligner automatically assemble your sequences into separate contigs for each group of samples

 To quickly find and verify differences between these contigs, you can compare contigs, as defined in the next section.